12 min read Personal Development

 Why do 92% of people fail to achieve their goals?

-Imagine waking up each morning knowing exactly what to do to improve your life.
+Imagine waking up each morning knowing exactly what to do to improve my life.
 No decision fatigue.
 No motivation required.
 Just automatic behaviors that compound into extraordinary results over time.

 That's the power of habits.
 They're not just individual behaviors—they're the compound interest of self-improvement.
 A 1% improvement each day compounds to being 37 times better in a year.
 But here's the catch: most people approach habit building all wrong.